fmidev/aviation-message-archiver/src/doc/README.md

 where

-* `M{}` contains statistics counted as messages within file.
+* `M{}` contains statistics counted as messages within the file.
-* `B{}` contains statistics counted as bulletins within file.
+* `B{}` contains statistics counted as bulletins within the file.
-* `F{}` contains the overall result of file processing.
+* `F{}` contains the overall result of the file processing.
-* `X:n` contains count of items having specified processing result.
+* `X:n` contains the count of items having the specified processing result.
 Any processing results with zero (`0`) count are omitted.
-    * `X` is the abbreviated one-letter name of processing result.
+    * `X` is the abbreviated one-letter name of the processing result.
       See [ReadableFileProcessingStatistics.ProcessingResult](src/main/java/fi/fmi/avi/archiver/logging/model/ReadableFileProcessingStatistics.java)
       enum for possible values.
-    * `n` is the count of items resulting with preceding processing result.
+    * `n` is the count of items resulting with the preceding processing result.
-* `T:n` contains total count `n` of processed items.
+* `T:n` contains the total count `n` of processed items.

-Aggregated results denote the worst processing result of a message within aggregation context.
-E.g. a bulletin is considered rejected, when it contains at least one rejected message, but no failed messages.
+Aggregated results denote the worst processing result of a message within the aggregation context.
+E.g. a bulletin is considered rejected when it contains at least one rejected message, but no failed messages.

 See [ReadableFileProcessingStatistics](src/main/java/fi/fmi/avi/archiver/logging/model/ReadableFileProcessingStatistics.java)
 interface for more information.

 ### Structured logging

-Structured JSON logging can be enabled activating the `logstash` runtime profile in the startup command.
+Structured JSON logging can be enabled by activating the `logstash` runtime profile in the startup command.
 E.g.

 ```shell
 java -Dspring.profiles.active=<other profiles...>,logstash ...